 If you’re not in the south-central Wisconsin area or are looking for even more options for overnight excursions, you can find camp facilities listed by state on the American Camp Association website.

 Making Camping Easy

 If you think about it, all you really need is food, water, shelter, and a cozy little campfire – maybe some stars overhead.
 Some camping enthusiasts encourage paring down your gear to eliminate “luxuries” and thus, do away with the extra hassle of packing and cleaning up.
+One website called Under the Open Sky even discusses how to engage in “ultralight backpacking,” for the camping enthusiast who wants to drastically limit their load.
 According to Trail Sherpa, the following items (slightly edited by me) fall under the essentials list:

 - Shelter – tent, sleeping pads, sleeping bags, dry clothing